PH 221 Historical Development of Philosophy 3 CR

-PH 225 Philosophy of Plato 3 CR
+PH 224 Introduction to Ancient Philosophy 3 CR

-PH 226 The Philosophy of Aristotle 3 CR
+PH 229 Eastern Philosophy 3 CR

-PH 231 Philosophy of Knowledge 3 CR
+PH 231 Introduction to the Philosophy of Knowledge 3 CR

 The conditions that make knowledge possible and the criteria of truth and falsity.
 Selected representative historical thinkers.

-PH 232 Philosophy of Science 3 CR
+PH 240 Introduction to the Philosophy of Beauty 3 CR

 PH 241 Medieval Philosophy 3 CR

-The Aristotelian tradition as developed within Islam, Judaism and Christianity.
+The Aristotelian tradition as developed within Islam, Judaism, and Christianity.

-PH 251 Ethics 3 CR
+PH 251 Introduction to Ethics 3 CR

 Are there good reasons for acting morally?
 Are consequences relevant to the morality of actions, or only our intentions?
 What is the nature of moral virtue?
 What is a good life?
 This course will provide systematic analysis of these and other questions, drawing from important works in the history of moral philosophy, and engaging with pressing contemporary ethical issues.

-PH 255 Political Philosophy 3 CR
+PH 255 Introduction to Social and Political Philosophy 3 CR

-PH 272 Metaphysics 3 CR
+PH 272 Introduction to Metaphysics 3 CR

 We will investigate some of the great themes of European philosophy and the problem of metaphysics as the intellectual inquiry which is supposed to clarify them.
 Topics will include: The problems of the One and the Many, Substrata and Substances, Being and Nothingness, Appearances and Things-in-Themselves, Change and Necessity, the world as will and as representation, the relation between the intelligible world and phenomenal reality, personal identity and free will.

-PH 283 Philosophical Theology 3 CR
+PH 274 Existentialism 3 CR

-PH 284 Philosophy & Film 3 CR
+PH 290 Foundational Topics in Philosophy 3 CR

 PH 299 Special Topics in Philosophy 3 CR